googlicius/load-assets/README.md

 - **loadScript**: Load one or more javascript file(s) from cdn or external sources.
 - **loadCss**: Load one or more css file(s) from cdn or external sources.
 - **loadImage**: Load one or more image(s) from cdn or external sources.
+- **loadAsset**: Load any file type, based on file extension.
+This method is a combination of all api above.

 ## License